albertosantini/sublimetext-packages/README.md

 Eventually `User/z.py` contains a few customizations.

-Basically I have been programming in JavaScript (in Node.js and in the browers), HTML, CSS and R. Indeed there are some build setups and customizations (rulers, extensions, etc.) for those languages.
+Basically I have been mainly programming in JavaScript and R.

 Installation
 ------------